-So one of the new catch phrases these days is that if you think you have done a great job on a task, you announce, “Nailed it!”, thus showing how good you are.
-What I am also enjoying is the fact that some very funny folks are actually taking this term and standing it on it’s head.
+So one of the new catchphrases these days is that if you think you have done a great job on a task, you announce, “Nailed it!”, thus showing how good you are.
+What I am also enjoying is the fact that some very funny folks are taking this term and standing it on its head.

 With this in mind, I give you some classic “Nailed it!” moments in the area of debt:

-- Couldn’t afford to pay for the mid-size sedan that we bought, so traded it in (with only 1/3 paid off) and managed to be able to afford a Canyonero Class SUV on a new lease, Nailed it!
+- We couldn’t afford to pay for the mid-size sedan that we bought, so we traded it in (with only 1/3 paid off) and managed to be able to afford a Canyonero Class SUV on a new lease, Nailed it!

-- Broke my mortgage with a higher interest rate, and thanks to the penalties for breaking the loan, I ended up paying the same amount monthly, but I now have a lower rate on my mortgage, Nailed it!
+- I broke my mortgage with a higher interest rate, and thanks to the penalties for breaking the loan, I ended up paying the same amount monthly, but I now have a lower rate on my mortgage.
+Nailed it!

-- Borrowed more than what my house is worth, so I could buy nice furniture, appliances and make a down payment on a new car lease, Nailed it!
+- Borrowed more than my house is worth, so I could buy nice furniture, and appliances and make a down payment on a new car lease, Nailed it!

-- My Visa card was at the limit, so I got a Mastercard from a different bank so I can get some more stuff, Nailed it!
+- My Visa card was at the limit, so I got a Mastercard from a different bank to get some more stuff, Nailed it!

 - I owe over $17,000 in discretionary credit, but I have a great credit score, Nailed it!